 Next, the student and parent must make an appointment with an independent, third party road tester.
 They should expect to pay about $50 for the road test.
 They will need to bring their driving log, level one license, the certificate of segment two completion and the car in which they will be tested.
 Be certain everything on the car is in working order.
 Testing includes a parking lot section and an on the road section.
 Speeding is the most often listed reason for failure on the road test.

-Once these steps have been completed, and the student is at least 16 or older, you may then again visit the Secretary of States office with your documents.
-This is when the photo is taken and the Level Two Driver’s License is issued.
+Once these steps have been completed, and the student is at least 16 or older, then the Secretary of States office will automatically update your student’s license to reflect unsupervised driving.
+This is the Level Two Driver’s License.
 The student may drive alone in the car, with family members, or with only one other teen friend in the vehicle.
 The state will allow driving this first year only between the hours of 5am and 10pm.
+Including no phone use.
 Parents may make their own rules regarding passengers and time frames, but they may not be more generous than the law allows.